 • 90% of small businesses that close were profitable but mismanaged their cash flow.

-• 46% of small business fail from lack of pricing strategy, nonpayment of taxes, poor recording
+• 46% of small businesses fail from lack of pricing strategy, nonpayment of taxes, poor recording

 Profit is not cash flow.
 There may be cash in your accounts, but that may belong to payables.
 Rather

-than cash available, it’s important to keep in mind that receivables are what’s contributing to your
+than the cash available, it’s important to keep in mind that receivables are what’s contributing to your

 Profit and Loss Statements

-Your P&Ls help predict your profit and cash flow months in advance.
+Your P&Ls help predicts your profit and cash flow months in advance.
 These provide a scorecard for what

 happened that month, and should also show year-to-date performance.
 To track the health of your